 The focus wheel has a large diameter, making it easy to reach with your finger.
 Its ridged outline allows precise rotation over a range of 570 degrees, or about one and a half turns.
 It’s a good combination of speed and accuracy.

 The eyecups are extendable on 4 distinct notches, which ensure a good hold in position.
 Since they are very close to each other, those in between are of little use.
-Wearing glasses isn’t a problem, with the 19mm eye relief being far higher than on many other 10×42 binoculars.
+Thanks to their generous 19mm eye relief, wearing glasses poses no issue with this model.
+This measurement surpasses that of many other 10×42 binoculars.

 The diopter correction dial is located under the right eyecup.
 It allows a balancing of the visual acuity between each eye.
 It has great rigidity and a lot of resistance to movement: there is no risk of unintentionally disrupting it by handling the binoculars.